Palme School

 How does reading aloud develop children's speech?

-Hi everyone, Palme School is here and today we are going to talk about an important skill that a child learns to read, reading aloud.
-How to read correctly in order to understand what is written?
-Why it is important to learn to read aloud and try to prolong this period, we will talk in today's article.
+Hi everyone, let's talk about an important skill from which a child learns to read: reading aloud.
+How to read correctly to understand what is written?
+Why it is important to learn to read aloud and try to prolong this period, let's talk in today's article.

 Relationship to children's speech